 There was also a significant reduction in tumor numbers when walnut comprised 7% of a Total Western Diet (a rodent diet that mirrors typical American diet and nutrition).
 Walnuts seemed to have a significant impact on the gut microbes, resulting in fewer colon tumors.

-Another study, again on mice, involved injecting them with breast cancer tumors and modifying the diet to include walnuts.
-Tumor cells growth and proliferation showed a significant decrease.4
+A study, again on mice, involved injecting them with breast cancer tumors and modifying the diet to include 56 gm walnuts daily.
+Tumor cells growth and proliferation showed a significant decrease by about five times.4

 Walnuts In Our Future